TU-Wien-dataLAB/aqueduct/README.md

         - **Password:** `1234`

 You can now access the admin UI and start exploring the gateway features.

+> **NOTE:**
+> This starts Django in debug mode and is not suitable for production deployments.
+Change the
+> [necessary settings](https://docs.djangoproject.com/en/5.2/topics/settings/#the-basics) for a production deployment.

 For other installation methods, check out the [Getting Started Guide](https://tu-wien-datalab.github.io/aqueduct/getting-started/).